Gitii/community.wsl.sdk/README.md

 ## How to use

-There are two different implementations of `IWslApi`:
+There are one default implementations of `IWslApi`.

-- A COM-based one that has specific requirements and requires special setup, too
-- An alternative implementation that uses `wsl.exe` and (mostly) public information stored in the registry.
+It uses the `wsl.exe` executable and (mostly) public information stored in the registry.

-It's recommended to use the alternative because it's more versatile and easier to use.
+> :exclamation: Com-Api: WSL has a com-based api that **could** also used instead.
+Using com-apis has several disadvantages including security related issues.
+Using the managed alternative with `wsl.exe` has proven to be more versatile and easier to use.

 ## How to install

-This package is available on `nuget.org`: https://www.nuget.org/packages/Community.Wsl.Sdk
+This package is available on [nuget.org](https://www.nuget.org/packages/Community.Wsl.Sdk).
-You can add a reference using `dotnet / nuget`:
+You can add a reference using `dotnet`:

 ```shell
 dotnet add package Community.Wsl.Sdk